teon/sms/README.md

 I have a failover setup for my main internet provider using an LTE modem.
 I've also found it very useful to have a mobile number available for sending SMS alerts when server errors occur, such as:

 - no internet connection — sending status updates about the failover
-- main internet connection failure — sending messages about modem restarts
+- sending messages about modem restarts
 - and so on...

 Usage: